 This theory is relevant to this work in that, as students learn in groups during class activities and during practical activities; they easily learn psychomotor skills, language skills and social skills and can later apply the knowledge gained effectively.
 This theory is also related to this work in that, instruction has to be of quality inorder to target the upper limit of the ZPD and produce profound learning in the cognitive, affective and psychomotor domains without which learners cannot apply the knowledge acquired.

-Bloom et al (1956) Taxonomy of Educational Objectives Work on the cognitive domain was completed in the 1950s and is commonly referred to as Bloom's Taxonomy of the Cognitive Domain (Bloom, Englehart, Furst, Hill, &
+Bloom et al (1956) Taxonomy of Educational Objectives Work on the cognitive domain was completed in the 1950s and is commonly referred to as Bloom's Taxonomy of the Cognitive Domain (Bloom, Englehart, Furst, Hill, & Krathwohl, 1956).

-Krathwohl, 1956).
 Others have developed taxonomies for the affective and the psychomotor domains.
 The major idea of the taxonomy is that what educators want students to know (encompassed in statements of educational objectives) can be arranged in a hierarchy from less to more complex.
 The levels are understood to be successive, so that one level must be mastered before the next level can be reached.
 The original levels by Bloom et al. (1956) were ordered as follows: Knowledge, Comprehension, Application, Analysis, Synthesis, and Evaluation.

 Anderson and Krathwohl (2001) and Krathwohl (2002) revised Bloom's taxonomy to fit the more outcome-focused modern education objectives, including switching the names of the levels from nouns to active verbs, and reversing the order of the highest two levels.
-The lowest-order level (Knowledge) became remembering, in which the student is asked recall or remember information. to Comprehension became Understanding, in which the student would explain or describe concepts.
+The lowest-order level (Knowledge) became Remembering, in which the student is asked to recall or remember information.
+Comprehension became Understanding, in which the student would explain or describe concepts.
 Application became Applying, or using the information in some new way, such as choosing, writing, or interpreting.
+Analysis was revised to become Analyzing, contine the information in some new way, such as choosing, writing, or interpreting.
+Analysis was revised to become Analyzing, contine the information in some new way, such as choosing, writing, or interpreting.
+Analysis was revised to become Analyzing, contine the information in some new way, such as choosing, writing, or interpreting.
+Analysis was revised to become Analyzing, contine the information in some new way, such as choosing, writing, or interpreting.
+Analysis was revised to become Analyzing, contine the information in some new way.knowled tevels was the information in some new way.

-Analysis was revised to become Analyzing, requiring the student to differentiate between different components or relationships, demonstrating the ability to compare and contrast.
+requiring the student to differentiate between different components or relationships, demonstrating the ability to compare and contrast.